-Sexist Bullying
+Sexist/LGBTQ+ based Bullying

-Sexist bullying is based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
-Sexist bullying may sometimes be characterised by inappropriate sexual behaviours.
+Sexist/LGBTQ+ based bullying is based on sexist/negative LGBTQ+ based attitudes expressed in a way to demean, intimidate or harm another person because of their sex, gender or sexuality.
+Sexist/LGBTQ+ based bullying may sometimes be characterised by inappropriate sexual behaviours.
 (NB.
 This can affect all genders.)